by SIMRAN KHOKHA

 The process includes generating electrical energy from wind, solar or any other forms of renewable source, and then converting it into thermal energy.
 As explained by Malta, the electricity drives a heat pump, which converts electrical energy into thermal energy by creating a temperature difference.
 Later, this thermal energy can be converted back to electricity to be redistributed on the electrical grid.

 In charging mode, the system operates by taking electricity from the grid to drive a heat pump that creates streams of hot and cold air, which are directed to tanks of molten salt (heated to 565°C) and anti-freeze (cooled to -65°C).
 The heat is then stored in the molten salt, while the cold is stored in the anti-freeze.
-The reason why anti-freeze is used is because the process of thermal storage approach always uses the molten salt mixture in liquid rather than solid state.
+The reason why anti-freeze is used is because the process of thermal storage approach always uses the molten salt mixture in liquid rather than solid-state.
 Avoiding salt freezing is an essential element in thermal storage, as this can reduce conversion efficiency, while freeze-thaw cycling within pressure-retaining systems can lead to maintenance problems.
 This thermal energy can be stored for a long duration (days to weeks) due to effective thermal insulation.
 Then, when electric energy is required, the above charging process is effectively reversed using this heat engine — basically a compressor and a turbine — which drives a generator to produce electricity.

 This discharge process is similar to the way a jet engine works.
 Jet engines draw in cold air, compress it in a compressor, then the jet fuel is combusted to heat the air, and the hot air is expanded through the turbine, sending it spinning at high speeds.
 Malta uses the hot molten salt to heat the air (instead of jet fuel), while the cold anti-freeze liquid cools the air that is normally rejected to the atmosphere by a jet engine.
-In this way electricity can be sent back to the grid when it is needed.
+In this way, electricity can be sent back to the grid when it is needed.

 Professor Suresh Garimella, the president of the University of Vermont and distinguished professor emeritus as well as his team at Cooling Technologies Research Centre (CTRC) at Purdue University have been working on cutting edge thermal technologies alongside their industrial partners.
 On our question to Professor Garimella about the future prospects of energy storage systems, he wrote “Energy storage is a critical enabler as the world transitions to a renewable energy economy that is often characterized by intermittent sources.
 Solar thermal energy storage is a viable technology at scale, and molten salt – especially when supplemented by the much cheaper rock materials used in thermocline storage – hold promise, as our work has shown.
-Storage and transmission are the two major issues that deserve significant attention for our future power needs.”
+Storage and transmission are the two major issues that deserve significant attention to our future power needs.”

 Companies like Protarget have made this research a reality and are commercially installing solar thermal systems in various parts of Europe.
 Their solar thermal system, designed and commissioned in early 2020, uses molten salt technology and since then they have had major cost-cutting benefits in terms of reducing fossil fuel and carbon footprint.
-Hence, molten salt technology as TES offers significant cost reduction potential but still requires further research in the area of material, storage components and system integration for full commercial applicability.
+Hence, molten salt technology as TES offers significant cost reduction potential but still requires further research in the area of material, storage components and system integration for full commercial applicability

 For more regular content